 The removal of each layer of tissue takes approximately one hour.
 Only 20 - 30 minutes of that time is spent in the actual surgical procedure, the remaining time being required for slide preparation and interpretation.
 It may take the removal of two or three layers of tissue to complete the surgery.
 In between procedures the wound is dressed whilst the patient is asked to wait.

-When the Moh's surgery is complete, Dr Wilcsek will reconstruct the area.
+When the Moh's surgery is complete, A/Prof Wilcsek will reconstruct the area.
 The reconstruction techniques required will vary depending on the amount and site of tissue that has been removed.

 How will I look immediately after surgery?